Records of prime ministers of the United Kingdom: PMs who served from (or later entered) the House of Lords

-In contrast, 18 prime ministers preceding the current (Keir Starmer) have never become members of the House of Lords, including six of his eight immediate predecessors.
+In contrast, 19 prime ministers preceding the current (Andy Burnham) have never become members of the House of Lords, including seven of his nine immediate predecessors.
 Henry Pelham (served 1743 to his death in 1754) was the first to be a lifelong "Commoner".
 (The convention of prime ministers leading from the House of Commons only became established in the 20th century.)

 Holders of Irish peerages (with the exception of 28 Irish representative peers allowed after 1801, who were elected from among their peers) legally did not sit in the House of Lords in the Parliaments of Great Britain and the United Kingdom, but were allowed to sit in the House of Commons.
 Lord Palmerston was the only Irish peer to serve as prime minister, thus leading from the House of Commons.